State Guide · Meghalaya

 Red Flags When Buying Property in Meghalaya: Walk Away Immediately

-Non-tribal buyer attempting to purchase land without confirmed ADC non-tribal zone status. ~90% of Meghalaya is tribal.
+Non-tribal buyer attempting to purchase land without confirmed ADC non-tribal zone status.
+Approximately 90% of Meghalaya is tribal.
 Without confirmed non-tribal status, you are attempting to purchase land you cannot legally own.

 ILP not obtained before entering Meghalaya.
-Entering without ILP is a criminal offense under Meghalaya's Inner Line Permit regulations.
+Entering without an ILP is a criminal offence under Meghalaya's Inner Line Permit regulations.

 Non-tribal zone boundary confirmed only by broker or developer.
 Brokers have a conflict of interest.
 Verify with KHADC and SMC directly.

-Title records not independently verified at DC/Revenue office.
+Title records not independently verified at the DC / Revenue office.
 In Meghalaya's non-tribal zones, title records are physical.
 Do not accept only seller-provided documents.

 EC not obtainable for the specific property.
 Some transactions in Meghalaya's informal land market have not gone through Sub-Registrar registration.
 An unregistered transaction has no EC and no legal recording of encumbrances.